MeshalAlamr/STEP-Starter_Torch_skEleton_Project/README.md

 4. [Final Remarks](#final-remarks)

 ## Motivation
-Starting a new project is an exciting thing but sadliy you will have to waste your time building the basic code from scratch (╯°益°)╯彡┻━┻.
+Starting a new project is an exciting thing but sadly you will have to waste your time building the basic code from scratch (╯°益°)╯彡┻━┻.
 But worry not for I came to save the day  ╰( ͡° ͜ʖ ͡° )つ──☆*:・ﾟ .
 with this project I aim to create a complete basecode skeleton for starting a deeplearning project with pytorch, all you have to do is concentrate on building your awesome model and leave the basic things to me ☆⌒(≧▽​° ).

 ## Features
 - Model skeleton.
-- Dataoader skeleton.
+- Dataloader skeleton.
 - Basic train/test Split of Dataloader.
 - Basic train function.
 - Basic evaluation function.